TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PS4 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for PS4 is: 'Prevalence in affected individuals is significantly increased compared with controls.'
-The evidence for this variant does not show an increased prevalence in affected individuals.
+According to standard ACMG guidelines, the rule for PS4 is: "Prevalence in affected individuals significantly increased compared with controls."
+The evidence for this variant shows: no case-control or segregation data demonstrating increased prevalence.
 Therefore, this criterion is not applied.

 PM1